 - You also need a voltage converter.

 - Be extra careful with certain appliances because of the difference in frequency.

 Below you find pictures of the applied power sockets and corresponding plugs.
 And we provide more information about the voltage and frequency.

-In Germany the power sockets are of type F. Check out the following pictures.
-When living in the United States of America you will need a power plug adapter for sockets type F.
+In Germany the power plugs and sockets are of type F. Check out the following pictures.
+When living in the United States of America you need a power plug adapter for sockets type F.

 Buy a power plug (travel) adapter

 We don't sell power plug adapters.
 We refer you to Amazon, where you will find a great selection of travel adapters.
 Because you may also need a voltage converter, you should consider a combined power plug adapter/voltage converter (see below).